 In some cases, having immunity to one virus can result in a reaction to a different virus.
 This is known as cross-reactivity, cross-immunity, or cross-protective immunity.
 In rare cases, cross reactivity can result in complications.
 In the case where cross-reactivity results in cross-immunity, it may result in an asymptomatic infection such that there is no perceived illness.
 Since the cross-reactive immunity from an older virus largely defeats the new virus, the individual would likely be asymptomatic, perceive no illness, and would likely shed little or no virus that could infect others.
 The possibility of developing a direct immune response and direct immunity to the new virus also exists as some fraction of the new viral load may result in B and T cell / plasma development that is specific to the new virus as noted above.
 Regarding COVID and cross-reactivity, “A study of blood samples taken before the COVID-19 pandemic showed that some people already had certain immune cells that recognize SARS-CoV-2.
 These immune cells also reacted with coronaviruses that cause common colds.”.
 “T-cell studies are also converging on the possibility of cross-reactivity, in which T cells that recognize other coronaviruses also recognize SARS-CoV-2.”
 Another article stated “At least six studies have reported T cell reactivity against SARS-CoV-2 in 20% to 50% of people with no known exposure to the virus”.
 A recent study suggests that cross-reactivity in those who serconverted from exposure to SARS-CoV-1 could confer some level immunity to SARS-CoV-2.
 It is possible that SARS-CoV-1 was more widespread than understood and now protective of those who were exposed, possibly being causal of lower SARS-CoV-2 cases in Asia.
 Given that immunity is an analog rather than binary characteristic, it also would help explain asymptomatic COVID infections in Asia.
 Subclinical (unobserved) infections from SARS-CoV-1 appear to have been quite prevalent in Asia according to Seroprevalence of IgG antibodies to SARS-coronavirus in asymptomatic or subclinical population groups.
 Another study appeared to show cross reactive antibodies present in blood samples taken between 2011 and 2019.

 The 1000 fold range mentioned above is an easily hit target in some natural settings – a breezy place could be a natural random chance vaccination factory that exposes one to only a few virions – perhaps within a much narrower range.
 Repetitive low level exposure could further strengthen immune response.
 Perhaps a 15th century Chinese elder refining a variolation process is not needed.
 And perhaps it may be possible to access some life-saving individual and herd-immunity more rapidly than a modern vaccine that must be synthesized and then human trialed for safety and efficacy.
-Within certain exposure ranges, individuals at low-risk for a severe case could gain immunity without becoming sick while enjoying normal outdoors activity.
+While waiting for vaccine development and limiting exposure to variolative ranges, individuals at low-risk for a severe case could gain immunity without becoming sick while enjoying normal outdoors activity.
 Similarly, wearing masks indoors may also put exposure viral load into the variolation range when kept within limited time durations.
 And it is certainly important to be conscientious to protect others in essential marketplaces using distance and other Safety Protocols to minimize infection probability of a vector [person] that then might bring the virus to a very high-risk for severe case individual or health care setting.
 Those in direct contact with the high-risk may need to forgo riskier settings during outbreaks.

 Many popular news stories have questioned whether someone who has recovered from COVID-19 has any immunity, claiming that antibody titers decreased within a few months and that little of what we do know about SARS, MERS, or immunology in general applies to SARS-CoV-2.
 While there is always much to learn, there are many counter-arguments to this claim.
 It is important to note that IgG antibody titers generally peak during infection and generally subside dramatically several weeks after the infection resolves for virtually all types of viral infections.